Corni33/CarND_P5_VehicleDetection/README.md

 While running the classifier on every single sub region of the image a heat map is produced that contains non-zero values where the classifier predicts a vehicle to be located.
 Every vehicle detection adds more "heat" to the map, i.e. the intensity values at the corresponding sub regions get increased.
-Running the sliding windows search on a single image gives a result like this:
+Running the sliding windows search on a single image gives an end result like this:

 ... image | heatmap | overlay ...

 Thresholding

-## Heat Map
+## Video Processing

+The sliding windows approach can produce a heat map of vehicle locations for a single image.
+When searching for vehicles in a video stream the additional tracking of vehicle locations over time allows for filtering of false positives.

+The filtering technique I applied was calculating the current heat map by averaging the last 10 heat maps (code cell ... ), so that some wrong classifications during a few frames won't influence the final result, i.e. the final heat map, too much.